 Choosing a virtual portal to launch your course may seem relatively straightforward, but it’s not, especially for beginners.
 Online forums for publishing education courses are learning management systems that allow trainers to reach students.

 That is, LMSs are generally closed-group online platforms used in educational settings and corporate environments to train members in an organization.
 But general online platforms can be used by anyone.

-When picking out an online course platform, the first thing to consider is your top priority or goal; what do you want to achieve?
+When picking out a successful online course platform, the first thing to consider is your top priority or goal; what do you want to achieve?
 Of course, you want to make money, but how do you wish to do that?
 Do you want an established classroom, or are you okay with gradually building one for yourself?

 For the former, you’ll have to pay a higher price than the latter.